RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     In order to do it in-place, whenever we meet `matrix[i][j] = 0`, set `matrix[i][0] = 0, matrix[0][j] = 0`.
     But we cannot do this to the first row and col cuz it would affect our result, so we need to check first row and col and update them lastly.

+74.

+75. Sorting colors
+    **sort**
+    use counting sort or
+    since we know there are only three numbers to track, we can set the index of the ending for each number and update it accordingly.

 Q417: 2d array, medium, unsolved
 Q829: math, medium